Prerequisites for Entry into the Department

 The Area Program in Poetry Writing allows talented undergraduate writers to pursue serious study of the craft of poetry writing within the contexts of the English major and of an interdisciplinary curriculum individually tailored to nurture and inspire each student’s particular work and developing aesthetic.
 The program is a two-year course of study; students apply in the spring semester of their second year.
 Along with declaring an English major, students must take 30 credits of courses in English, including ENGL 383 and either ENGL 381 or 382; 12 credits of upper-level (300 or above) poetry writing courses or independent studies; two poetry writing area program seminars (ENPW 482); and either Shakespeare or one pre-1800 course in English at the 300-level or above.
 A poetics course is recommended as well, when offered.
 The student may also (but is not required to) apply to the Distinguished Majors Program in English and submit a thesis for honors.

-The Poetry Thesis Program is modeled in the Distinguished Majors Thesis option already in place in the English Department, and will be administered by the Director of Creative Writing in cooperation with the Director of the DM Program.
+The Poetry Thesis Program is modeled on the Distinguished Majors Thesis option already in place in the English Department, and will be administered by the Director of the Distinguished Majors program in cooperation with the Director of Creative Writing.
 It is a year-long course—a directed poetry writing project for students in the English Department’s Undergraduate Area Program in Poetry Writing, leading to completion of a manuscript of poems and an accompanying essay.
 Both semesters of the course are required for honors candidates, and the students will be graded on a year-long basis.

 Note: With the exception of ENWR 380, all writing courses at or above the 300 level require writing samples and permission of the instructor before registering.